 Appellants filed a class action complaint against their former employer to obtain unpaid minimum and overtime wages.
 For various reasons, their claims were dismissed and denied.
-In this appeal from the district court's orders, we clarify five matters of employment law.
+In this appeal from the district court's orders, we clarify four matters of employment law.
 First, a two-year limitations period applies to appellants' wage claims.
 Second, a collective bargaining agreement (CBA) is valid so long as the employer and the union objectively manifest their assent to the agreement.
-Third, when a valid CBA exists, individual employees lack standing to represent union members in a class-action lawsuit unless they allege that the union failed to fairly represent its members.
-Fourth, claims under NRS 608.040, which penalizes employers for failing to timely pay earned wages to former employees, cannot be utilized to recover wages that are time-barred under other statutes.
-And fifth, an employer that is a party to a CBA is exempt from Nevada's overtime statute, NRS 608.018, when the CBA provides overtime in a manner different from the statute.
+Third, claims under NRS 608.040, which penalizes employers for failing to timely pay earned wages to former employees, cannot be utilized to recover wages that are time-barred under other statutes.
+And fourth, an employer that is a party to a CBA is exempt from Nevada's overtime statute, NRS 608.018, when the CBA provides overtime in a manner different from the statute.
 Because the district court adhered to this law in its orders and appellants failed to show a genuine issue of material fact, we affirm.